On two-variable guarded fragment logic with expressive local Presburger constraints: Two-variable guarded fragment with local Presburger quantifiers GP²

-Intuitively, we rename each subformula of one free variable with a fresh unary predicate.
+where $R(x,y)$ is an atomic formula and $\beta(x,y)$ is a quantifier-free formula, \item each $q_i(x)$ is an atomic formula, \item each $\cP_i(x)$ is an LP quantifier in the basic form. \end{itemize} \end{lem} \begin{proof} The proof uses a routine renaming technique (see, e.g.,~\cite{Kazakov-gf,Pratt-Hartmann-gf}).
+For completeness, we present it here.
+By pushing the negation inward, we can assume that the input formula is in negation normal form, i.e., every negation is applied only on atomic formulas.
+Intuitively we rename each subformula of one free variable with a fresh unary predicate.
 The renaming is done bottom-up starting from the subformula with the lowest quantifier rank.
-The detail is as follows.
-We consider the following three cases. \begin{itemize} \item Case 1: A subformula in the form of an LP quantifier:
+We consider four cases. \begin{itemize} \item Case 1: A subformula in the form of an LP quantifier:

-where each $\varphi_i(x,y)$ is quantifier free. \item Case 2: A subformula with one free variable $x$ of the form:
+where each $\varphi_i(x,y)$ is quantifier-free. \item Case 2: A subformula with one free variable $x$ of the form: